Vilnius Public Logistics Centre

 • container warehousing

 • plots of land are leased for a period of 99 years

-• plots of land are to be occupied with the buildings necessary in order to carry out transport and logistics operations within a period of three years without any opportunity to sub-let the plots of land at a higher price (except for adding inflation calculated from the beginning of the lease transaction);
+• plots of land are occupied with the buildings necessary in order to carry out transport and logistics operations within a period of three years without any opportunity to sub-let the plots of land at a higher price (except for adding inflation calculated from the start of the lease transaction);

 • each client is offered a levelled plot of land with all necessary engineering infrastructure (water supply, sewage system, electricity, natural gas), installed up to the border of the plot of land;

-• the fee for sub-rental of the plot of land must be paid immediately for the entire period of the rental.
+• a fee for sub-rental of the plot of land must be paid immediately for the entire rental period.